Carreau/phd-dissertation/parts/part3.rst

     25nM Arp2/3 and 10nM CP Subset of data from :num:`Fig #reproc-time` shown
     with different color to represent the evolution of the indentation curve over time.
 Time is relative to first indentation.
-Shaded area represent zone where the two beads would interpenetrate.
+Shaded area represent zone where the two beads would interpenetrates.

 Effect of approach speed
 ========================